 For every algorithmic question, clearly indicate its Input and its Output.
 Your pseudocode must contain line numbers (like in the text) and must be properly indented.
-While pseudocode is generally preferred, you may write formal code using a programming language such as C++ or Java (less desirable).
+Pseudocode is preferred, but you may write formal code using a programming language such as C++ or Java.
 Variable names must be meaningful.
 If a section of the code is complicated, it must be commented.
-Look at your text to see how to comment pseudocode.
+See your text to see how to comment pseudocode.